Fidelio Arts and Culture

 Themes were: Sport & Exercise, Science, Art & Culture and Residents & Users of the City.
 During the workshops, we took participants around a number of locations in Heerlen.
 Together, we discussed ideas for improvement.

 Fidelio Arts and Culture has presented an inspiration book following the above meetings.
-Download that inspiration book via this link.
-Ten projects were subsequently realised on behalf of the municipality of Heerlen:
+Download that inspiration book below.
+(NL)

 1. Giant chess.
 On Sunday afternoon, 24 April 2022, a life-size chess set was festively inaugurated at Promenade 2.
 Everyone who wants to play chess is cordially invited to play with it during shop-opening hours.
 With this open-air chess board, Heerlen wants to encourage encounters and create more experience in the city centre.